micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 8.md

 As it is written, "He who _gathered_ much had nothing left over, and he who _gathered_ little had no lack." ## Collection for the Judean Saints

 ###### 16
-But thanks _be_ to God who [^b]puts the same earnest care for you into the heart of Titus.
+But thanks _be_ to God who puts the same earnest care for you into the heart of Titus.

 ###### 17
 For he not only accepted the exhortation, but being more diligent, he went to you of his own accord.